vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 a fine cow reaches the world of Viṣnu; Mat.
 101. 51 q. by

 KKV 446, HV II.
 884 (from Pad. ).
-BhimaikādasiM. śu.
+BhimaikādaśīM. śu.
 11th joined with Pusya or without it is

 very sacred and dear to Visṇu.
 Dhaumya describes to